mrisher/smtp-sts/mta-sts.md

 ## HTTPS Policy Fetching

-When fetching a new policy or updating a policy, the HTTPS endpoint MUST present a X.509 certificate which is valid for the `mta-sts` host (e.g.
-`mta-sts.example.com`) as described below, chain to a root CA that is trusted by the sending MTA, and be non-expired.
+Policy bodies are, as described above, retrieved by sending MTAs via HTTPS [@!RFC2818].
+When fetching a new policy or updating a policy, the HTTPS endpoint MUST present a X.509 certificate which is valid for the `mta-sts` host (e.g.  `mta-sts.example.com`) as described below, chain to a root CA that is trusted by the sending MTA, and be non-expired.
 It is expected that sending MTAs use a set of trusted CAs similar to those in widely deployed Web browsers and operating systems.
 See [@?RFC5280] for more details about certificate verification.

 The certificate is valid for the `mta-sts` host with respect to the rules described in [@!RFC6125], with the following application-specific